 BRI is not just trade and associations; it emphasises cultural collaborations and regional connectivity as opposed to the brief, interest-based agreements of the West.
 Contrasted with PTA between India, Afghanistan, and Iran, the scale of CPEC is bigger than the three-dimensional economic alliance.
 Also, both are targeting different markets and cannot be looked at on equivalent standing.

-Iran is a sovereign country and has experience of tense relations with the West.
+Iran is a sovereign country and has experienced tense relations with the West.
 It will not leave Chabahar alone utilized for others’ intentions, specifically if they are counter-profitable to its relations with China or Pakistan (Bari, 2016).
 Likewise, Pakistan will not seek any rivalry with Chabahar.
 The ports of Gwadar and Chabahar offer a channel to the CARs for exporting their energy.
 In addition, Pakistan and Iran have notable cultural ties with the CARs.

-Even so, Afghanistan is a significant connection in this condition.
+Even so, Afghanistan is a significant connection to this condition.
 It has a focal job in a reconstituted Eurasian trading network (Kuchins, Sanderson and Gordon 2010).
 An advanced ‘silk route,’ with an outlet at Gwadar, would have assisted the US, if not for the withdrawal, with accomplishing its objectives in Afghanistan by giving a drive to development and making an autonomous, viable revenue system.

 In Chabahar’s case, the situation is different as Chabahar and Iran are linked by land with the CARs which gives an advantage to Chabahar over Gwadar.
 On May 27, 2016, the Ambassador of Iran to Pakistan, Mehdi Hoonerdost, while speaking at the Institute of Strategic Studies Islamabad (ISSI) said that Chabahar and Gwadar were not opponents but sister ports (Bari 2016).